jmichault/flash_cc2531-dok/en/index.md

 1. stop all other programs.

-2. set the processor speed before programming.
+2. fix the processor speed before programming.
 Example: